AtomicMegaNerd/starfeed/README.md

-# gh-rel-to-rss
+# Starfeed

-This program scans the current list of Github stars and creates an RSS feed for the releases of the starred repositories.
-It will also prune any RSS feeds that are no longer starred.
+Starfeed scans the current list of your Github stars, grabs the Releases RSS feed for each repo it finds, and publishes them to your own self-hosted [FreshRSS](https://www.freshrss.org/) RSS aggregator.
+Then by hooking up an RSS client to your FreshRSS server you can easily follow the releases for any of the repos that you have starred.

+Starfeed is written in Go.
+When done, Starfeed will be deployable as a Docker container in your home lab where it will happily update your GitHub RSS feeds on a interval.

 ## In Progress